yvishal519/Algorithms/algoexpert.io/questions/Find_Three_Largest_Numbers.md

-## Balanced Bracket
+## Find Three Largest Numbers

 #### Problem Statement

-Write a function that takes in a string made up of brackets `("(","[","{",")","]", and "}")` and other optional characters.
-The function should return a boolean representing whether or not the string is balanced in regards to brackets.
-A string is said to be balanced if it has as many opening brackets of a given type as it has closing brackets of that type and if no bracket is unmatched.
-Note that a closing bracket cannot match a corresponding opening bracket that comes after it.
-Similarly, brackets cannot overlap each other as in `"[(])"`.

-`Sample input:"([])(){}(())()()"
+Write a function that takes in an array of integers and returns a sorted array of the three largest integers in the input array.
+Note that the function should return duplicate integers if necessary; for example, it should return [10, 10, 12] for an input array of [10, 5, 9, 10, 12].
+Sample input: [141, 1, 17, -7, -17, -27, 18, 541, 8, 7, 7]
-Sample output: True (it is balanced)`
+Sample output: [18, 141, 541]